GuilhermePSF/GuilhermePSF/README.md

 # 💫 About Me:
 👋 Hi!
-I'm a 2nd year student of Engenharia Informática at Universidade do Minho, Portugal.<br><br>🚀 Passionate about web development, currently learning, Go, Phoenix and Vue.<br>🎮 Love game development and exploring new tech.<br>💼 Part of the 2025 [YariLabs](https://github.com/realyarilabs)(@realyarilabs) summer internship program.<br>🎓 Volunteer at CoderDojo and Co-Organizer of CoderCamp 25, helping others learn to code!
+I'm a 2nd year student of Engenharia Informática at Universidade do Minho, Portugal.<br><br>🚀 Passionate about web development, currently learning, Phoenix and Vue.<br>🎮 Love game development and exploring new tech.<br>💼 Part of the 2025 [YariLabs](https://github.com/realyarilabs)(@realyarilabs) summer internship program.<br>🎓 Volunteer at CoderDojo and Co-Organizer of CoderCamp 25, helping others learn to code!

 ## 🌐 Contacts: